GoogleChromeLabs/wordpressdev/README.md

 Run `lando phpunit` to perform all tests or `lando phpunit tests/phpunit/tests/<directory-name>` to perform a specific set of tests.

-You can learn more about available commands in the [Lando documentation](https://docs.devwithlando.io/).
+You can learn more about available commands in the [Lando documentation](https://docs.devwithlando.io/) or by running `lando` in your terminal.

 ## Troubleshooting